Calculating business use of home costs so that we can add that amount into the final cost of our finished items is important – but also very tricky.

 - Homeowner’s insurance

-Then, I take that annual total and divide it by 8760 to come up with an hourly value – this hourly value is what it costs you to run your house and this is a powerful number!
+Then, I take that annual total and divide it by 8760 to come up with an hourly value – this hourly value is what it costs you to run your house (and your handmade business) and this is a powerful number!

 Once you know that hourly cost for the business use of your home there are a couple of ways that you can recoup those costs.